azad25/homeflix-wifi/README.md

 # HomeFlix - Streaming Platform

 Transform your media collection into a professional streaming platform!
 HomeFlix is a full-featured streaming platform that automatically organizes and streams your movies and TV shows with a beautiful, responsive interface.
-Search movies from directly TMDB and get updated on new movies or tv shows, trailers
+Search movies from directly TMDB and get updated on new movies or tv shows, trailers.

+## 🎉 **NEW in Version 2.0: Integrated Torrent Downloads!**

+**Download movies directly from TMDB pages with one click!** HomeFlix now includes a complete torrent download system with real-time progress tracking, automatic library integration, and professional UI.

 ![HomeFlix Interface](/preview_0.png)
 ![HomeFlix Interface](/preview-2.png)